-According to research, women are still bearing the majority of the burden when it comes to household chores like cooking, cleaning, getting kids ready for school, despite the fact that, in many cases, they work as much outside of the home as their partners do.
-This dynamic brings many couples into marriage counseling or couples therapy, because it creates relationship problems.
+According to research, women are still bearing the majority of the burden when it comes to household chores like cooking, cleaning, getting kids ready for school, etc..
+Despite the fact that, in many cases, they work as much outside of the home as their partners do.
+This dynamic is bringing many couples into online marriage counseling or online couples therapy because it creates relationship problems.

 Why Gender Division of Labor Problems Still Occur

-The reason that traditional gender roles still play out in many modern families (families who intellectually know that a more egalitarian family structure would be healthier for all) has to do with two psychological principles:
+The reason that traditional gender roles still play out in many modern families (families who intellectually know that a more egalitarian relationship and family structure is healthier for all) has to do with two psychological principles:

 1) Without a high degree of self-awareness and intentional living, we humans tend to subconsciously create dynamics that mirror what was happening in our families of origin.

 This is often played out even when people believe that each gender is both competent to do more, and bears a responsibility to do more.
-Women often feel vaguely guilty when “their” job needs to be done, and many men (bless their hearts) simply do not see “women’s work” as something that needs to be done at all.
+Women often feel vaguely guilty when “their” job needs to be done, and many men (bless their hearts) simply do not see “women’s work” as something that needs doing at all.

 Though no fault of their own, many men were raised in homes where magic elves (aka, mom) simply took care of things.
 These well-meaning women inadvertently created adult men who put a carton of milk with half-an-inch left in the bottom back in the refrigerator and do not think to make a mental note to pick more up at the store.